kumahq/kuma/docs/madr/decisions/056-policy-matching-with-real-resources.md

 type Origin struct {
     Resource core_model.ResourceMeta
-    // ToIdx is an index in the 'to[]' array, so we could unambiguously detect what to-item contributed to the final conf.
+    // RuleIndex is an index in the 'to[]' array, so we could unambiguously detect what to-item contributed to the final conf.
     // Especially useful when to-item uses `targetRef.Labels`, because there is no obvious matching between the specific resource
     // in `ResourceRule.Resource` and to-item.
-    ToIdx int
+    RuleIndex int
 }
 ```